Internet-Draft | Intel profile | March 2025 |

 $$measurement-values-map-extension //= ( &(tee.vendor: -70) => $tee-vendor-type ) $tee-vendor-type /= tstr¶

-[TCG.concise-evidence] and
+and mval

 The Intel profile anticipates appraisal algorithms will be based on the appraisal algorithm defined in [I-D.ietf-rats-corim].